solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 Now that we've the program instance, we can actually invoke the program's `initialize` instruction.
 We'll do this using `useMutation`.

-Remember, We’ll need to generate a new `Keypair` for the new `Counter` account since we are initializing an account for the first time.
+Remember, We'll need to generate a new `Keypair` for the new `Counter` account since we are initializing an account for the first time.

 ```typescript